Sunyoung Park

 This hike altered the way I think.
 When I was certain—200% sure—that I couldn't take another step, I found myself taking that step.
 When I face challenges and setbacks, I always refer back to this hike.
 Yes, when standing at the bottom and looking up at the problem, you may feel discouraged and want to give up before even starting.
 However, when you keep going regardless of what the voices in your head tell you, you can achieve marvelous things.

-In all things whether it be your job, relationships, dance teams, and more, communication is KEY!
-Oftentimes, I expected people to take a hint and know why I'm upset or feeling a certain type of way.
+In all things whether it be your job, relationships, teams, and more, COMMUNICATION is KEY!
+Oftentimes, I expected people to take a hint and know why I was upset or feeling a certain type of way.
 But especially through my dance team, I realized that is not the case.
-You have to communicate everything so that the best decision can be made.
+You have to speak everything so that the best decision can be made.
+The biggest lesson I learned was that everyone thinks differently.
+Although it may seem obvious, I didn't know that.
+I would get frustrated when people didn't know where I was coming from and I would wonder how you could possibly not think the way I do.
+But after many head butts, I realized that everyone is different.
+That is a huge lesson that would help me in future teamworks and relationships.

 SHARE